ostreedev/ostree/README.md

 The [BuildStream](https://gitlab.com/BuildStream/buildstream) build and integration tool supports importing and exporting from libostree repos.

+[fedora-iot/otto](https://github.com/fedora-iot/otto) is a tool that helps ship ostree commits inside Docker/OCI containers and run a webserver to serve the commits.

 Fedora [coreos-assembler](https://github.com/coreos/coreos-assembler) is
 the build tool used to generate Fedora CoreOS derivatives.